Aycrazy/javascript-thinking-in-objects/README.md

 **TODO 6 :**

 Now, we need to manage a list of people, our contacts, so, let's lean on a list utility to help us in this regard.
-And while were at it, as a nice feature, we want to be able to save our data whenever and for any reason our app quits, so let's wire-in our list's synchronous save method to an exit utility.
+And while we're at it, as a nice feature, we want to be able to save our data whenever and for any reason our app quits, so let's wire-in our list's synchronous save method to an exit utility.
 To use these utilities, we first need to require them.

 At the top of the **app.js** file, add another require statement to import the collections and exit utilities, so that now the require statements look exactly like this: